ArnoldDP/OStim-Community-Modlist/README.md

 This is a modlist focused on refreshing the game to make it feel a bit more modern while adding some spicy roleplay oportunities :)

 New textures, updated meshes, a more diverse range of enemies, and an update for nearly every vanilla npc in the game.
 Oh, and the funny sex mod, can't forget about that.

-While the list is perfectly usable out of the box, its expected and encouraged to add to it and make it your own.
-Several things were avoided for this reason.
+Most, if not all, of the gameplay mods are just simple enhancers to the Vanilla Skyrim experience, and a lot of subjective quest mods were avoided because they could cause unnecessary bloat.

 # ENBs, LODs, Parallax, and all the other fun stuff